-Under section 786 of the Local Government Act, municipal councils may appoint one or more council members as alternate directors to act in place of the appointed municipal director when required.
+Under section 200 of the Local Government Act, municipal councils may appoint one or more council members as alternate directors to act in place of the appointed municipal director when required.
 If, during the term of the appointment, the municipal director position becomes vacant the alternate director acts in the place of the municipal director until a new director is appointed by the municipal council.
-Where the municipality has more than one director on the Regional Board, the council may choose to appoint an alternate to act in place of a specific director or have several alternate directors who may act according to a system established by the municipality.
+Where the municipality has more than one director on the regional board, the council may choose to appoint an alternate to act in place of a specific director or have several alternate directors who may act according to a system established by the municipality.
 However, an alternate may only act on behalf of one director at any time.
+Upon the appointment of an alternate director or directors by Council, the corporate officer must report this to the regional district corporate officer in writing.